EACMichiels/QiskitFallFest2025/index.md

 ---
 ## 📘 Agenda
-- Lecture 1: A holistic introduction to Quantum Computing
+- 09:00 hrs.: Lecture 1: A holistic introduction to Quantum Computing
-- Lecture 2: An introduction to Qiskit
+- 09:45 hrs.: Lecture 2: An introduction to Qiskit
-- Lab 1: My first Qiskit Program
+- 10:00 hrs.: Lab 1: My first Qiskit Program
+- 10:30 hrs.: COFFEE BREAK
-- Lab 2: Diving deeper into a Quantum Algorithm
+- 10:45 hrs.: Lab 2: Diving deeper into a Quantum Algorithm
-- Lecture 3: An overview of Quantum Machine Learning
+- 11:30 hrs.: Lecture 3: An overview of Quantum Machine Learning
+- 12:15 hrs.: LUNCH BREAK
-- Lecture 4: Challenge Description
+- 13:00 hrs.: Lecture 4: Challenge Description
-- Lab 3: Solve the Challenge with Quantum Machine Learning
+- 13:30 hrs.: Lab 3: Solve the Challenge with Quantum Machine Learning
-- Presentations of the Solutions to the Jury
+- 15:30 hrs.: Presentations of the Solutions to the Jury
-- Announcement and Celebration of the Winning Team
+- 16:30 hrs.: Announcement and Celebration of the Winning Team
-- Fun Quantum Quiz
+- 16:45 hrs.: Fun Quantum Quiz
+- 17:00 hrs.: NETWORKING
 ---

 ## 🚀 Enrollment